TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

-*   PSYCHO-CATS BLOG Seven Psychocats
+*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
+*   VIDEO Bad Luck At The Gas Station
-*   VIDEO Supercats!
+*   VIDEO Jalen Rose Explains Kobe's 81 Point Game
-*   VIDEO Tom Hanks Cracks Up Memorial Service
+*   PIG'S NIGHTMARE PARTNER Angry Birds IRL
-*   VIDEO Farting In The Hood Prank
+*   VIDEO Highbar Back Flip FAIL
+*   BLOG Seven Psychocats
-*   VIDEO Waffle House Rampage
+*   VIDEO World's Largest Biceps
 *   GUESS WHO DIED PICTURE Guess Who: Serial Killer Edition
-*   GALLERY Traumatic Would Be Children's Books
-*   VIDEO Acoustic Levitation
+*   MARIO COURT PARTNER Super Mario Attorney at Law
+*   COMMUNITY GALLERY eBaum's World Photoshop Contest #57
 *   CHER IS NUTS BLOG Cher's Twitter
+*   VIDEO Biker Back Flop
-*   VIDEO Smartguy Cameraman Gets Tased
+*   VIDEO Sick Swing Set Headplant
-*   VIDEO Spearfishing Surprise
+*   VIDEO Dashboard of the Tesla Model S.
-*   MARIO COURT PARTNER Super Mario Attorney at Law
-*   VIDEO 4yo Boy Plays Piano Better Than Master
-*   GALLERY Glad It's Friday!
 *   CHANGED COMICS GALLERY Comics With Alternate Text
-*   GALLERY D.E.R.P.
-*   VIDEO Adulthood (Toy Commercial Parody)
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
-*   VIDEO Justice is Served for Sidewalk Driver
+*   VIDEO Clutch Fail!
+*   VIDEO Super Strong Boy in China
-*   VIDEO Knocked Out Cold
+*   VIDEO Cute Kitten in a Little Hat
-*   VIDEO Worlds Fastest Gun Disarm
+*   VIDEO Dirtbiker Bites The Dust
-*   GALLERY People Caught Acting Like Sissies
 *   LIFE HACKS BLOG Fake Life Hacks
+*   VIDEO Professor Switch!!
+*   VIDEO Man Arrested for Staging Terror Threat
-*   VIDEO World's Largest Biceps
+*   VIDEO Assistant Coach Caught Air Humping

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.